 20. What have you learned from living abroad?

-After moving to Germany, I got an absolutely new territory to explore and I am enjoying my life in Germany.
-My hobby is traveling and I love taking my family to different heritage sites and beautiful landscapes.
+After moving to Germany, I got a new territory to explore, and I am enjoying my life in Germany.
+My hobby is traveling, and I love taking my family to different heritage sites and beautiful landscapes.

 The opinions expressed here by Expatolife columnists are their own, not those of Expatolife.